Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity for dual to -RN

-where the constants $ {\cal S}_{0} $ and $ {\cal S}_{1} $ are identical to those in the earlier cases described in subsection \ref{sub2sec_hen_non_ext_hd_smallCP_lowT}, and are given in appendix \ref{app_RN_hd} in eqs.\@ \eqref{eq_S_0_non_ext_hd_smallCP_lowT} and \eqref{eq_S_1_non_ext_hd_smallCP_lowT} respectively.
+where the constants $\mathcal{S}_0$ and $\mathcal{S}_1$ are identical to those in the earlier cases described in subsection \ref{s3hdnescplt}, and are given in appendix \ref{arnhd} in eqs.\@ \eqref{eS0} and \eqref{eS1} respectively.

-As discussed in earlier subsections, the turning points of the extremal surfaces corresponding to the infinite auxiliary subsystems approach the black hole horizon (i.e., $ z_{*} \approx z_{H} $).
+As discussed in earlier subsections, the turning points of the RT surfaces corresponding to the infinite auxiliary subsystems approach the black hole horizon ($z_*\approx z_H$).
 The appropriate area expansion for these surfaces are given as \cite{Kundu:2016dyk}